liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Examples
 - `0x05 05 07 41 8e 80 00`: Sets motor `7` to speed `17.8125` RPM

-## Discrete Actuator

-This class is designed for an actuator that has a discrete number of states more than 2.
-This class supports up to 256 states per device.

-### Writes

-To write to a discrete actuator, use the following format:
- - The first byte contains the ID of the device to write to
- - The next byte contains the state to move to

-### Response

-Besides the timestamp (if required), the parameter bytes for this class contains 2 bytes:
- - The ID
- - The current state

-### Examples

- - `0x02 06 03 44`: Sets actuator 3 to state 0x44
- - `0x06 06 01 02 03 04 20 30`: Target response indicating at time 0x01020304, actuator 0x20 was in state 0x30

 ## Target Log